Timberwolves' Mike Conley: Reaches double figures in return

-Conley returned after missing the past two games due to illness by leading all Timberwolves starters in assists to go along with a team-high-tying steals mark and finishing as one of four Timberwolves with in double figures in scoring.
-Conley has finished with 10 or more points in two of his last three contests while handing out four or more assists in 19 straight outings.
+Conley returned to action after missing back-to-back games with a hamstring injury by providing a spark offensively while ending as one of five Timberwolves in double figures in scoring along with a trio of assists in a winning effort.
+Conley has posted a double-digit point total in three of his last four games while handing out at least three assists in all of those outings.

 More News